danlunt1976/UM_Bristol/Running_Ensembles_on_bluecrystalp4.md

 -g)    - groups the experiments into batches of N jobs

 If you want to have a different time-out length than the default, then you can do this by creating a new 'template_batch' file in $HOME/ensembles/template_batch .
 If this file exists then the script will use this file instead of the default, which lives in ~ggpjv/swsvalde/ensembles/template_batch .
 You can copy the default version and then edit the '#SBATCH --time=' line, which controls the time-out length.
+Actually, this only works if you are using the '-g' option in create_ensemble.
+If not using -g then you will need to create your own create_ensemble file which implements this functionality (see ~ggdjl/ensemblkes/create_ensemble_djl).

 # EXTRA USEFUL INFORMATION FROM RUNNING MY FIRST ENSEMBLE: